ChangLabSNU/ChangLabSNU.github.io/_pages/team/ari-hong.md

   Laboratory for two months.
 Under Dr. Youngjin Choi, she constructed system to detect target from food sample, such as allergen or food poisoning bacteria.
-Gold nanoparticle, silica nanoparticle, and aptamer were used to that system, and I optimized the their ratio to present shift of precipitation area according to target concentration.</blockquote></li>
+Gold nanoparticle, silica nanoparticle, and aptamer were used to that system, and she optimized the their ratio to present shift of precipitation area according to target concentration.</blockquote></li>
-<li><span>2017-2019</span> Undergraduate Research Assistant, Center for food and bioconvergence Seoul National University<br/>
+<li><span>2017-2019</span> Undergraduate Research Assistant, <a href="http://calslab.snu.ac.kr/cfb/">Center for Food and Bioconvergence,</a> Seoul National University<br/>
   <blockquote>She worked as undergraduate research assistant at CFB
   or center for food and bio convergence located in Seoul National University.
 Under Dr. Yang Kim, she worked on preparing a sample for the